Light mode on. Physics cord simulation.

 Personal and problem context

-As a freelance developer and designer juggling multiple clients and side projects, I constantly struggled to produce professional invoices, remember who owed me what and chase down payments across different currencies and business names.
-Spreadsheets and generic templates were time-consuming and easy to misplace.
-Comprehensive accounting suites felt overkill for the handful of invoices I issued each month.
-Chasing clients for overdue payments felt awkward, so I often let invoices linger.
+As a freelance developer and designer juggling multiple clients, I constantly struggled to produce professional invoices and remember who owed me what.
+Spreadsheets were time-consuming and easy to misplace.
+Full accounting suites felt like overkill for a handful of monthly invoices, so overdue payments often went ignored.

 This frustration became the seed of ClientPay.
 I wanted an app that: